GoogleChrome/web.dev/src/site/content/en/blog/gpu/index.md

 ## What is WebGPU? {: #what }

-[WebGPU] is a new web API that exposes modern computer graphics capabilities such as Direct3D 12, Metal, and Vulkan for performing rendering and computation operations on a graphics processing unit (GPU).
+[WebGPU] is a new web API that exposes modern computer graphics capabilities, specifically Direct3D 12, Metal, and Vulkan, for performing rendering and computation operations on a graphics processing unit (GPU).

 <figure class="w-figure">
   {% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/WHoJmX2IU7roV4iabH6M.png", alt="Architecture diagram showing WebGPUs connection between OS APIs and Direct3D 12, Metal, and Vulkan.", width="800", height="313" %}